rst0git/libpod/docs/source/markdown/podman-container-restore.1.md

 Using **--ignore-static-mac** tells Podman to ignore the MAC address if it was configured with **--mac-address** during container creation.

+**--ignore-volumes**

+This is only available in combination with **--import, -i**.
+If a container is restored from a checkpoint tar.gz file, it is possible that it also the content of associated volumes.
+With **--ignore-volumes** it is possible to disable the content of such volumes to be restored.

 ## EXAMPLE

 podman container restore mywebserver